PaloAltoNetworks/gaia/doc/documentation.md

 Type: `[]string`

 Group tags associated with the interface.
-In Azure, its ApplicationSecurityGroup.
+In Azure, its Application Security Group.

 ##### `hasPublicIP`